dtjv/dtjv.github.io/content/posts/a-ts-module-in-a-js-project.md

 module had no type-checking tools running.
 I never received a heads-up that arguments I passed in where not type verified, and thus potentially invalid.

-Still, all my tests passed and code coverage was great - what is missing?
+Still, all my tests passed and code coverage was great - what's missing?

 ## What does 100% coverage mean?

-At a superficial level, 100% coverage means every line executed.
-If all tests pass, then there exists a happy path for the data provided in test cases.
-After a bit of Google researching, the verdict says coverage statistics and passing tests say nothing about code correctness for data **not** provided, nor do they say anything about the correctness of every program state.
+At a superficial level, 100% coverage means every line executed at least once during testing.
+If all tests pass, then there exists a happy path to success for the data provided in the test cases.
+But coverage statistics and passing tests say nothing about code correctness for data **not** provided, nor do they say anything about the correctness of every program state.

 Without the "safety net" of a type-checker, and no confidence in test completeness, it's obvious my TypeScript module is a vanilla JavaScript program